Passion-Over-Pain/Passion-Over-Pain/README.md

 ![PassionOverPain](https://github.com/user-attachments/assets/d8a13559-db47-40a3-9684-3b9dec5c6a3e)

->[!TIP]
->Whatever you really want to do: Just start today.
 ---

 Hey There...
 Yes, You right there 🔎
 Thanks for taking the time to view my project showcase.
 I am a Final year Bachelor of Information Technology student and junior software developer who turns ideas into innovative software that usually doesn't normally break.
 Whether I am refining my JavaScript skills or learning more about C#, I view programming as the process of defeating a video game boss: after failing indefinitely, you eventually level up and succeed... unless it's dark souls then **ye**.
 I have crafted all sorts of things | A mobile app prototype | Node based Chatbot | Some websites | so feel free to look around (P.S I even know how to centre a div).
 Most software displayed here is open-source, meaning you can basically do whatever you want but since some projects I have acquired assets through other third parties, please view my [terms of service](https://tinotenda-mhedziso.pages.dev/#tos) before modifying or distrubuting any entity owned by me.
+>[!Tip]
+> If you like any project that you see, **please star 🌟 it and follow me**.
+Helps a small junior dev trying to make it.

 ## 🛠️ **Current Focus**

 - **A special project with + 10k lines of code that will be released soon**

-Trying to produce an experience that is both fun and induces creativity.
+- Trying to produce an experience that is both fun and induces creativity.

 ---

 ## 🔧 **Technologies & Tools I Use**